 Henry H. Arnhold

-Henry H. Arnhold, born in Dresden in 1921, comes from the Dresden banking family of Arnhold.
+Henry H. Arnhold (1921-2018) was born into the banking family of Arnhold in Dresden.
 One of five children of Heinrich Arnhold and his wife Lisa, née Mattersdorff, he grew up in the family villa in Dresden’s Tiergartenstrasse and went to school at the Kreuzschule.
 Heinrich Arnhold died in 1935, at a time when the persecution of Jews was gathering pace.
 The bank fell victim to ‘Aryanisation’ and the family in Germany found itself exposed to increasing reprisals.
 When the Second World War broke out, Henry Arnhold was visiting a school friend in Norway.
 He remained there, but was arrested after the invasion of Norway by German troops in April 1940.
 Fleeing first to Sweden and then to Cuba, he managed to reach the USA in April 1942, where the rest of his family had meanwhile emigrated.

 After a brief period of study at UCLA and three years’ service in the US Army, he entered the family business in New York, the investment bank Arnhold & S. Bleichroeder, where he served as chairman from 1960.